 On: October 10, 2010 | By: Joseph A. Robinson | 13 min. read

-There are currently 6.87 billion people in the world, according to the U.S. Census Bureau, while the United States population is 310 million.
+There are now more than eight billion people in the world, according to the U.S. Census Bureau, while the United States population is more than 335 million.

 What does all this mean?
 It means that the world headcount outside the U.S. is 22-times larger than the U.S. domestic population.
 In other words, 95% of the world's customers and more than 70% of the world's purchasing power is outside the U.S. borders.
 This reality presents tremendous opportunities for U.S. businesses of all sizes that are savvy enough to utilize assistance from U.S. government export trade programs to reach these companies.